MITLibraries/mitlibraries-theme-omeka/docs/architecture-decisions/0005-implement-an-accessible-navigation-system.md

 ```

 The issue is that the element triggering the flyout menu (the
-`<span class="sub-arrow"></span>` tag) is _inside_ the anchor element, making it
+`<span class="sub-arrow"></span>` tag on line six above) is _inside_ the anchor
-challenging (if not impossible) for users of assistive technologies to separate
-their interactions with the menu link and the submenu toggle.
+element, making it challenging for users relying on screen readers or keyboard
+navigation to get around an exhibit.
+While it is possible to open all of the
+submenus like this, attempting to close a submenu gets intercepted by the
+containing anchor element, resulting in an unintentional navigation to that
+page.

+Omeka provides other ways to get around an exhibit - for example the Next and
+Previous buttons on all pages, and individual pages can also provide blocks of
+links to their child pages.
+As a result, we believe that Omeka is still usable
+by users who rely on these technologies - but this is a bug which should be
+prioritized for resolution.

 The current release of SmartMenus (1.2.1) does not support placing this toggle
 element outside of the link element, so it will be necessary to replace it with
 a library which does support this behavior.
+We have evaluated several options
+for resolving this issue:

 ### Option 1: SmartMenus 2